Jisho-org/jisho-notes/jisho-notes.md

     Tae Kim's Guide to Learning Japanese: <a href="http://www.guidetojapanese.org/learn/grammar/numbers">Numbers and Counting</a>
   </li>
   <li>
-    imabi: <a href="https://imabi.org/counters-with-sino-japanese-numbers-i/">Counters with Sino-Japanese Numbers I</a>,
+    IMABI: <a href="https://imabi.org/counters-with-sino-japanese-numbers-i/">Counters with Sino-Japanese Numbers I</a>,
     <a href="https://imabi.org/counters-iii-time-part-i-日-週間-月-年-etc/">Time Counters I: ～日・週間・月・ 年
 </a>,
     <a href="https://imabi.org/counters-v/">Counters V</a>,